What Are Commercial Ice Makers?

 - Therapeutic Uses

-Nugget ice is also known as chewable ice, pellet ice, pearl ice or “Sonic” ice.
-It is soft and chewable; a customer favorite.
+Nugget ice is also known as pellet ice, pearl ice or “Sonic” ice.
+It is soft and chewable, which is not only perfect for foodservice, but healthcare as well.
+Patients who cannot eat solid food are able to hydrate with chewable nugget ice.

 - Blended Cocktails